dabadav/Report/Balanced B+ Trees.md

 <div id='B+Uses'/>
 <h3>3.
 Applications of the B+ Tree</h4>
-B+ trees are one of the most popular data structures for databases today.
-They are used to store and retrieve large amounts of data very quickly.
+Nowadays B+ trees are one of the most popular data structures used for applications such as databases, file systems, and web caches.
+This is because they have the ability to store large amounts of data in a relatively small space.

 <div style="page-break-after: always; break-after: page;"></div>